 Canada's understanding of and approach to global health, as reflected on the government's website, still shows a rather standard set of activities related to a very narrow definition of global health: "Canadian efforts to increase health and decrease death by preventable causes in the developing world."
 (Government of Canada, 2017).
 This narrow understanding of global health must be met with a commitment by the government to reshaping this understanding and resetting our path forward in this arena.
 "The calls for equity and justice in global health practice need to be matched with a bold vision of the future."
 (Abimbola & Pai, 2020).
 A Canadian global health strategy has been proposed as a means by which to catalyze the path to this bold vision.

-The COVID-19 pandemic exposed domestic and global inequalities in a manner by which we can no longer claim ignorance and the decision not to act is an action in itself.
-Canada has the potential as a facilitative leader in equitable global health action.
-We believe now is the time to do so.
+The COVID-19 pandemic exposed domestic and global inequalities in a manner by which we can no longer claim ignorance and the decision not to act is an action in of itself.